 As a fan of Quavo and Saweetie, I wondered how they had fared in a studio together.
 “I wouldn’t say we’re competitive, because that means we’re on different teams,” she says.
 “But girl… He’s a drill sergeant.”
 Then, mid-laugh, she lets me in on a little secret.
 “When I was growing up, I had a speech problem.
 Sometimes when I record, it comes back, and it’s hard to pronounce certain words.
 If it’s too many takes, he’s like, ‘Come on girl.
 What’s up?
 We gotta keep going.’”
 Given her insecurities about her speech impediment in the past, she sometimes seems genuinely surprised she’s now earning a living as a rapper.
 “A lot of people who knew me as a kid are always like, ‘Wow, you used to have a speech problem, but now you’re rapping.
 Words coming out your mouth is your career.’
 It’s very ironic.”

-Our conversation is interrupted by a patron who recognises Saweetie despite the dark setting of the restaurant lighting.
-“I just wanted to let you know you’re one of my favourite artists,” she tells Saweetie.
+Our conversation is interrupted by a patron who recognizes Saweetie despite the dark setting of the restaurant lighting.
+“I just wanted to let you know you’re one of my favorite artists,” she tells Saweetie.

 Kristin Corry is a staff writer for Noisey.
 Follow her on Twitter.